 Distribution of courses 1 advanced elective approved by DUS

-* PHYS 050a / APHY 050a, Science of Modern Technology Daniel Prober
+* PHYS 050a / APHY 050a, Science of Modern Technology and Public Policy Daniel Prober

-Examination of the science behind selected advances in modern technology.
-Focus on the scientific and contextual basis of each advance.
-Topics are developed by the participants with the instructor and with guest lecturers, and may include nanotechnology, quantum computation and cryptography, optical systems for communication and medical diagnostics, transistors, satellite imaging and global positioning systems, large-scale immunization, and DNA made to order.
+Examination of the science behind selected advances in modern technology and implications for public policy, with focus on the scientific and contextual basis of each advance.
+Topics are developed by the participants with the instructor and with guest lecturers, and may include nanotechnology, quantum computation and cryptography, renewable energy technologies, optical systems for communication and medical diagnostics, transistors, satellite imaging and global positioning systems, large-scale immunization, and DNA made to order.
 Enrollment limited to freshmen.
 Preregistration required; see under Freshman Seminar Program.
 SC RP

 * PHYS 100b / APHY 100b / ENAS 100b / EVST 100b / G&G 105b, Energy Technology and Society Daniel Prober, Michael Oristaglio, and Julie Paquette

 The technology and use of energy.
 Impacts on the environment, climate, security, and economy.
 Application of scientific reasoning and quantitative analysis.
 Intended for non–science majors with strong backgrounds in math and science.
 Enrollment limited to 24.
-For application instructions, visit the course site on Classes*v2.
+For application instructions, visit the course site on Canvas @ Yale.
 QR, SC

 A collaboratively-designed, project-oriented course that seeks to examine, understand, and disseminate how diversity of gender, race, religion, sexuality, economic circumstances, etc. shape the STEM experience at Yale and nationally, and that seeks to formulate and implement solutions to issues that are identified.
 Study of relevant peer-reviewed literature and popular-press articles.
 Implementation of a questionnaire and interviews of STEM participants at Yale.
 Creation of role-play scenarios for provoking discussions and raising awareness.
 Design and implementation of group interventions.
 SO